CommitteeOfZero/polyversal-coz-linux-patcher/docs/GENERAL-INFO.md

 ## TL;DR

-Double-click the included `.desktop` entry ([if it works](/docs/TROUBLESHOOTING.md#double-clicking-on-polyversaldesktop-opens-a-file-with-some-weird-text)), or directly invoke the script like so:
+Double-click the included `.desktop` entry, or directly invoke the script like so:

 ```bash
 ## GUI mode ##